Zaphoood/tresor/README.md

 The main goal is to implement all the core features provided by [KeePass](https://www.google.com/search?channel=fs&client=ubuntu&q=keepass).

-Note that currently, only Linux is actively supported, but the code should compile on Windows as well.
+Note that currently, only Linux is actively supported, but the code should compile on Windows and macOS as well.
 Try it out &mdash; it might just work ;)

 ## Contributing